 Will the storage bus cache work with an all flash configuration?

-No, this feature will only work when there are two media types, one of which must be HDD.
-This will not work with RAID, SAN, or all flash systems.
+No, this feature only works when there are two media types, one of which must be HDD.
+This feature doesn't work with RAID, SAN, or flash systems.

-How can the storage bus cache settings be change?
+How can the storage bus cache settings be changed?

-See example below for changing the Provision mode from Shared (default) to Cache.
-Note that default settings are recommended and any changes should be made before the storage bus cache is enabled.
+See the following example for changing the Provision mode from Shared (default) to Cache.
+Default settings are recommended, and any changes should be made before the storage bus cache is enabled.

 Set-StorageBusCache -ProvisionMode Cache